IvoCorrea/IvoCorrea/README.md

 ## :books: Current Learning

-I'm diving deeper in the backend development with Node.js using Discord.js modules
+I'm diving deeper in the backend development with Node.js

 <!---
 IvoCorrea/IvoCorrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.